guardtime/libksi/doc/tutorial/t3_extending.md

 The next step would be to configure the context, as there are no default service locations configured.
 The verification process may on some cases access to the extender service.
 Let's assume the extending service address is
-\c extendservice.somehost:4321 and it is authenticated by \c user:key.
+\c http://extendservice.somehost:4321 and it is authenticated by \c user:key.
 We can configure the service provider by calling #KSI_CTX_setExtender.

-    KSI_CTX_setExtender(ksi, "signingservice.somehost:1234", "user", "key");
+    KSI_CTX_setExtender(ksi, "http://signingservice.somehost:1234", "user", "key");

-The context is ready to be used for verification.
+The context is ready to be used for extending.

 2. Parsing
 ----------